openstack/openstack-ansible/doc/source/admin/maintenance-tasks/galera.rst

 the cluster without impacting operation and also starting a cluster after gracefully shutting down all nodes.

-MySQL instances are restarted when creating a cluster, when adding a node, when the service is not running, or when changes are made to the ``/etc/mysql/my.cnf`` configuration file.
+MariaDB instances are restarted when creating a cluster, when adding a node, when the service is not running, or when changes are made to the ``/etc/mysql/my.cnf`` configuration file.